 (Dollars in thousands)

+Balance at December 31, 2009 \$ 449

+Increases related to current year tax positions 9

+Expiration of the statute of limitations for the assessment of taxes (23)

+Favorable settlements of tax positions (351)

 Balance at December 31, 2010 \$ 84

-Expiration of the statute of limitations for the assessment of taxes (84
+Expiration of the statute of limitations for the assessment of taxes (84)

 Balance at December 31, 2011 \$ -

 Increases related to current year tax positions 124

-Balance at December 31, 2012 124 \$124
+Balance at December 31, 2012 \$ 124

-Increases related to current year tax positions

-Balance at December 31, 2013

-The Company had unrecognized tax benefits of \$124,000 at December 31, 2013.
-This amount, if recognized, would reduce the Company's annual effective tax rate.
-Included in the Consolidated Balance Sheets at December 31, 2013 was a liability for potential interest related to these positions of \$5,000.
 The Company had unrecognized tax benefits of \$124,000 at December 31, 2012.
 This amount, if recognized, would reduce the Company's annual effective tax rate.
 Included in the Consolidated Balance Sheets at December 31, 2012 was a liability for potential interest related to these positions of \$2,000.
 The Company had no unrecognized tax benefits as of December 31, 2011.

 The Company files a U.S. federal income tax return, various U.S. state income tax returns and several foreign returns.
-In general, the 2009 through 2013 tax years remain subject to examination by those taxing authorities.
+In general, the 2008 through 2012 tax years remain subject to examination by those taxing authorities.